I am available to supervise PhD dissertations on topics including:

 Edward Duru, ‘The Liberal Welfare State and the Politics of Pension Reform: A Comparative Analysis of Canada and the United Kingdom’ (2006) (Manager, Strategic Initiatives and Programming, Department of Justice, Government of Yukon, Canada).
 Co-supervised with Barry O’Toole.

-Senia Febrica, ‘Institutional Change and the Competing Proposals in ASEAN Regionalism: Free Trade vis-a-vis Anti Terrorism’ (2014) (Assistant Professor, Faculty of Social and Political Sciences, Universitas Indonesia and Gerda Henkel Stiftung Post-doctoral Fellow).
+Senia Febrica, ‘Institutional Change and the Competing Proposals in ASEAN Regionalism: Free Trade vis-a-vis Anti Terrorism’ (2014) (Knowledge Excange Associate, One Ocean Hub, University of Strathclyde, UK).
 Co-supervised with Cian O’Driscoll.

 Maria Arantza Gomez-Arana, ‘Responsive Not Strategic: The EU’s Policy Towards Mercosur?’
-(2011) (Lecturer in Criminology, Birmingham City University).
+(2011) (Senior Lecturer in International Relations, Northumbria University, UK).
 Sole supervisor.

 Ariel Hui-Min Ko, ‘Not for Political Domination: China’s Foreign Economic Policy Towards Vietnam, Singapore and Malaysia in the Open Era’ (2010) (Postdoctoral Fellow, Research Center of Humanities and Social Sciences, National Chung Hsing University and Adjunct Assistant Professor, College of International Affairs, National Cheng-chi University, Taiwan).
 Co-supervised with Jane Duckett.